Portway, Bristol: Other facilities

 The Portway Park and Ride is in Shirehampton near the M5 junction.
 A bus lane on the inbound section of the road from Sea Mills is designed to allow quicker access for buses to the city centre.
-As well as Shirehampton and Sea Mills, there have been proposals to build a new station at the Park and Ride.
+As well as Shirehampton and Sea Mills, a new station at the Park and Ride was proposed in 2009.
+It opened on 1 August 2023.

 The Portway is regularly closed to through traffic in order to cater for other events besides routine maintenance.
 The annual Bristol Half Marathon in September uses the Portway as part of its route and the annual Bristol's Biggest Bike Ride also uses the road which is closed to motor traffic for the day.
 A series of Peaceful Portway festivals take place immediately after the sporting events while the road is still closed, allowing visitors to enjoy the scenery of the Avon Gorge without any traffic.
 In 2009, city councillor John Rogers proposed that the Portway be closed to motor traffic on summer Sundays to allow cycling in a car free environment.
 In 2015, the Portway was closed for five consecutive Sundays over May and June.
 The Mayor of Bristol, George Ferguson said the closure tied in with Big Green Week, an annual festival promoting eco-friendly activities around Bristol, where several events along the road were happening anyway.